nmfta-repo/TCAT/Instruction_Manual.md

 > Note: this requires the purchase of a separate adapter to connect to the UTHP.

-Certainly!
-Here are the detailed descriptions of each software component along with their respective documentation links:

 ### IPython 3

 IPython 3 is an enhanced interactive Python shell offering advanced features such as introspection, rich media, shell syntax, tab completion, and history.
 It provides a robust environment for Python development, particularly beneficial for data analysis and scientific computing.